bryanjclark/slamoji/README.md

 Built with [Gatsby.js](https://www.gatsbyjs.org).
 (It's my first time with Gatsby, so, uh, be nice.)

-## TODO

-- Add instructions for how to add slamoji to your Slack team
-- Add a link to this repo so people can contribute
-- Get HTTPS working for the site
-- Improve features/functionality: add search, add keywords, improve mobile layout, add hover states to the little tiles and make them draggable
-- Add some more emoji!

 ## FAQs

 ### Can I suggest emoji for the site?